-(VEGAN RECIPE) Memorial day is time to kick off the summer!
+(MEATLESS MONDAYS/VEGAN RECIPES) Memorial day is time to kick off the summer!
 And what better way to kick off summer than with a BBQ?
 This weeks Meat-Free Challenge is all about grilling!
 Grilled asparagus with paprika, grilled corn salad, and Portobello mushroom burgers!
 Get outside and fire up that grill.

 - 3 tbsp canola oil, (divided)